 Review of concepts required for licensure examination and entry into the practice of professional nursing.
 Includes review of application process of National Council Licensure Examination for Registered Nurses (NCLEX-RN) test plan, assessment of knowledge deficits, and remediation.
-PREREQUISITE: NUR 445.
+PREREQUISITE: NUR 405, NUR 445.
+PREREQUISITE or CO-REQUISITE: NUR 460.
 Mode of delivery: face-to-face.
 1 lecture hour.
 Fall, Spring, and Summer semesters.